Unique Operator

 Label |

-Sets the label for your operator.
-The label you enter here shows beneath your operator on your Data Workflow canvas.
+Sets the label for your operator, displaying below the operator on your Data Workflow canvas.
 This field is optional, but set a label if you use more than one of the same operator type.
 A label helps you identify your operators without opening any Info windows. |

 Unique Keys |

-Tells the operator which data to retrieve unique values from.
-When working with a table, this would be the name of the column.
+Tells the operator which data where to retrieve unique values.
+This key would be the name of the column of a data table.
 For example, if you have a column labeled country, you'd enter country here.
-NOTE Keys are case sensitive and must match the capitalization of your column labels. |
+Keys are case sensitive and must match the capitalization of your column labels. |

 Adding a Unique Operator